 As a 'carer' you will also receive more protection in terms of your employment, which could be important if you have to take time off or require flexible working.
 Some companies also have 'carers leave' which you could benefit from.

-Most importantly, we know those providing support to someone with a mental illness can have effects on your own health and wellbeing.
+Most importantly, we know those providing support to someone with a mental illness can have affect your own health and wellbeing.
 Instances of depression and anxiety are higher in 'carers', and especially in those who care for those with their own mental illness.
 With that in mind, it is important you receive the support to maintain your own health and wellbeing.

 Rethink has a 'Carers Hub' on their website with lots of helpful information